alchatti/drupal-devcontainer-image/README.md

 init.sh
 ```

-1. Once the Drupal is installed visit http://localhost, to start setting up Drupal.
+4. Once the Drupal is installed visit http://localhost, to start setting up Drupal.

+1. For demo purpose, select `Demo: Umami Food Magazine (Experimental)` as installation profile.

-1. For a self contained demo, use the SQLite database option.
+1. For database use the `SQLite` and the Database file as default `sites/default/files/.ht.sqlite`.

+1. Configure the site by setting up the `admin` user name and password

+1. visit <http://localhost> to show the Drupal site.

 1. To exit the container and stop the service, type